 Fashion of the 1850s for both men and women was in a colorful, exuberant style with luxurious fabrics and relaxed cuts.
 Technological innovation had a large impact on clothing in this period, from the invention of the cage crinoline to the increasing availability of the sewing machine.

 The fashionable silhouette of the 1850s was defined by a small waist, drooping shoulders, and a voluminous skirt that steadily grew in size through the decade.
-By 1853, the long, dropped waistline of the 1840s rose to its natural position, and as a result, the emphasis on tight-lacing lessened as the corset shortened and flared (Cunnington 192; Severa 98).
 By far, the most important characteristic of 1850s womenswear was the dome-shaped skirt with its fullness evenly distributed (Severa 96).
 The large skirt was supported underneath by multiple petticoats, sometimes up to seven at once (Fig. 1).
 At least one of these petticoats would typically be a crinoline, a type of petticoat that was stiffened with horsehair.
 In 1856, the cage crinoline, a device consisting of a series of concentric steel hoops, was introduced; it provided immediate relief from the multiple heavy and cumbersome petticoats (Bruna 178-179).
 It allowed skirts to reach new proportions, especially between 1858 and 1862 (Thieme 41).
 Relatively inexpensive, the cage crinoline was worn at all levels of society (Foster 14).
 Fashion historian C. Willett Cunnington notes:

 “The prevalence of the fashion can be gathered from the statement that in 1859 Sheffield was turning out enough crinoline wire a week for half a million crinolines.”
 (205)

-Daytime dresses featured high necklines, often completed with a wide white collar (Severa 175), long sleeves, and most frequently, a straight or curved waistline (Fig. 2).
-A common bodice decoration was the V-shaped “bretelles” that spread from the center waist to the outer edges of the dropped shoulders, usually finished in trim (Fig. 3) (Thieme 37).
+During the first years of the 1850s, the style of the late 1840s was still seen, marked by the long torso stiffened with constricting corsets (Fig. 2).
+But by 1853, the long, dropped waistline of the 1840s rose to its natural position, and as a result, the emphasis on tight-lacing lessened as the corset shortened and flared (Fig. 3) (Cunnington 192; Severa 98).
+Daytime dresses featured high necklines, often completed with a wide white collar, long sleeves, and most frequently, a straight or curved waistline (Severa 175).
+A common bodice decoration was the V-shaped “bretelles” that spread from the center waist to the outer edges of the dropped shoulders, usually finished in trim (Fig. 4) (Thieme 37).
 The narrow fitted sleeve of the 1840s began to loosen at the end of the decade, and in the 1850s, sleeves became wide and open, expanding from either the shoulder or the elbow.
-These sweeping “pagoda” sleeves were worn with removable white undersleeves called “engageantes” that puffed and closed at the wrist (Tortora 363).
-Reaching the widest point from 1857 to 1860 (Foster 83), the pagoda sleeve was often trimmed with bows and fringed epaulettes (Thieme 37).
-Indeed, passementerie trims such as fringe, tassels, ribbons, braids, and cords were very much in vogue during the 1850s for use on both the bodice and skirt (Fig. 4) (Johnston 178).
+These sweeping “pagoda” sleeves were worn with removable white undersleeves called engageantes that puffed and closed at the wrist (Fig. 5) (Tortora 363).
+Reaching the widest point from 1857 to 1860, the pagoda sleeve was often trimmed with bows and fringed epaulettes (Foster 83; Thieme 37).
+Indeed, passementerie trims such as fringe, tassels, ribbons, braids, and cords were very much in vogue during the 1850s for use on both the bodice and skirt (Fig. 6) (Johnston 178).

 Innovation in technology and chemistry had a large impact on fashion in the 1850s.
 The sewing machine, first patented in the 1840s, saw many important developments.
-In 1851, Issac Singer began manufacturing sewing machines, using the lock stitch technology invented by Elias Howe (Tortora 352, 358; Brittanica), and by the end of the decade, the Singer sewing machine was used in many households for home sewing.
+In 1851, Issac Singer began manufacturing sewing machines, using the lock stitch technology invented by Elias Howe, and by the end of the decade, the Singer sewing machine was used in many households for home sewing (Tortora 352, 358; Brittanica).
 Patterns and diagrams for the home sewer were newly available in magazines such as Godey’s Lady Book (Severa 90-91).
 Even Parisian dressmakers were reportedly using the “American sewing machine” by 1858 (Cunnington 192).
 1856 saw one of the most important fashion innovations of the nineteenth century; William Perkin, at only eighteen years old, invented the first synthetic aniline dye, a rich purple hue he called “mauveine” (Tortora 361).
 He made the discovery by accident when he was attempting to produce quinine to treat malaria, and only a year later, Perkin opened his own factory to mass produce his serendipitous new dyestuff (Metych).
-Mauve quickly became wildly fashionable (Fig. 10), leading to such popularity that the craze was nicknamed “Mauve Measles.”
+Mauve quickly became wildly fashionable (Fig. 12), leading to such popularity that the craze was nicknamed “Mauve Measles.”
 By 1859, chemists were devising new aniline colors such as fuchsine, a deep crimson (Garfield 65, 78).
 Historian Simon Garfield, in his book Mauve: How One Man Invented a Color that Changed the World, wrote: